 Note on recoil pad/butt plate:

 (Note most stocks we carve will have the recoil pad fit and shaped.
-This information is included here to have a complete set of instructuions).
+This information is included here to have a complete set of instructions).

 It is best to cut the length of pull and mount the recoil pad at the start.
-Use a belt sander to shape the pad to the wood.
+Use the slack side (bottom) of a belt sander to shape the pad to the wood.
 As you will likely impact the wood a little bit doing this, it's best done early and leave the recoil pad on throughout the sanding and oiling stages.

 Shape pad with a 6" belt sander with the platten vertical using the slack side rather than the platten side.
 Stand on something so you can look down on the work.
 Grind pad down to the wood holding the stock at a slight angle to remove pad material without hitting the buttstock.
 I.e., instead of holding the stock flat to the sanding belt, tilt the stock away from the belt a little bit.
 Sand the pad and wood to perfectly match.